-Malaysia is known the world over for its cultural diversity, expansive tropical forests, mouthwatering cuisine and yes, its glorious beaches.
+Malaysia is known the world over for its cultural diversity, lush tropical forests, mouthwatering cuisine and its islands.
 I’ve had the privilege of visiting many islands in Malaysia to laze on the blinding white sands, swim in the crystal-clear water and say ‘hi’ to the amazing marine life.
 Malaysia comprises two parts: Peninsular Malaysia (or West Malaysia) which is the southernmost stretch of the Asian continent, and the states of Sabah and Sarawak on the island of Borneo (the world’s third largest island), often referred to collectively as East Malaysia.
 Though the mainland of both West and East Malaysia have beautiful sandy beaches, the best beaches and coral reefs can be found on the many islands off the coast.
 The largest islands, Penang and Langkawi, offer a lot more than just beaches.
 Here’s my list of twelve islands to visit in Malaysia, categorised by (level of) activity.

 Islands to visit in Malaysia

 My favourite Malaysian island boasts stunning colonial buildings, atmospheric temples, a UNESCO World Heritage site (Georgetown) and some of the best food in the country.
 The beaches, mainly on the island’s north coast, aren’t great, but they’re more than compensated by the diverse array of historic sites, sightseeing options, a wonderful vibe, amazing food and a large variety of both city and beach hotels.
 Search for hotels in Penang.
 Read more about things to do in Penang.

 Located north of Penang, near the border with Thailand, Langkawi has lovely beaches (including Cenang beach and my favourite, Tanjung Rhu beach), a mountainous interior and gorgeous hotels.
 There are many seasport options at the main beaches.